brentyi/jaxls/README.md

   included.
 - Nonlinear solvers: Levenberg-Marquardt and Gauss-Newton.
-- Linear solvers: both direct (sparse Cholesky via CHOLMOD, on CPU) and iterative (Jacobi-preconditioned Conjugate Gradient).
+- Linear solvers: both direct (sparse Cholesky via CHOLMOD, on CPU) and iterative (Conjugate Gradient).
+- Preconditioning: block and point Jacobi.

 Use cases are primarily in least squares problems that are inherently (1) sparse and (2) inefficient to solve with gradient-based methods.
-In robotics, these are ubiquitous across classical approaches to perception, planning, and control.
+These are common in robotics.

 For the first iteration of this library, written for [IROS 2021](https://github.com/brentyi/dfgo), see